chandana105/foodit-mobile-app/README.md

 - Top Rated Restaurants Filter list
 - HOC VEG restaurant
 - cuisines display in slice
-- TODO: if no filtered / resList length is 0 in starting or on fitlers :- display No Restaurants Text.
+- if no filtered / resList length is 0 in starting or on fitlers :- display No Restaurants Text.
+- TODO: if no restaurants on top rated filter , then user should be able to remove that filter again
+- TODO: onRefresh of Flatlist (to fetch new list of restaurants if user wants)

 ### restaurant Details page :-